Last Updated on

 As exports are taxable supplies, input tax can be recovered on supplies used to make exports.
 If the exporter makes domestic supplies also, the input tax recovered can be used to reduce their tax liability.
 If the exporter is dealing solely in exports, the exporter can get refund of the tax paid on inputs.
 Records of exports made are required to be maintained for minimum 5 years from the end of the year to which the invoices pertain.

 Imports are taxable under VAT in Dubai.
 When a person registered under VAT in Dubai imports goods or services, the importer have to pay VAT on imports on reverse charge (the recipient of the supply is liable to pay the tax on the supply to the Federal Tax Authority) basis, in addition to customs duty levied on imports.
-The scenarios of import can be divided into Import by a person registered under VAT, Import by a person not registered under VAT, Goods trans-shipped via UAE to other GCC countries and Goods imported to UAE and exported to other countries.
+The scenarios of import can be divided into Import by a person registered under VAT, Import by a person not registered under VAT, Goods trans-shipped via Dubai to other GCC countries and Goods imported to Dubai and exported to other countries.

 VAT rate of 5% will be applicable on imports with exception of VAT rate of 0% is applicable in import of precious metals.
 The rate of VAT applicable on imports is kept same as the VAT rate applicable on domestic supplies, in order to ensure that imports are taxed equally as domestic supplies.